bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 There are three kinds of streams in the SJ-Platform:

 :Input streams: These are streams which provide new events to the system.
 There are two input stream types in the SJ-Platform: TCP or Apache Kafka.
 :Internal streams: These are streams using which modules exchange data within the system.
 The only type of streams used for it is T-streams.
 :Output streams: These are streams which are a destination point for results.
 Three types of output streams are available for sending the processed data into different external storages: RESTful, SQL database and Elasticsearch.

 Under the *Streams* section of the main navigation bar you will find the list of streams.

 .. figure:: _static/CreateStreams1.png

-Please, press «Create Stream» and fill in the form where general and specific fields should be completed:
+Please, press "Create Stream" and fill in the form where general and specific fields should be completed:

 **General fields:**